SimonJang/tailcat/readme.md

 #### `path`

 Type: `String`
 Description: Path to the file.
-The file itself needs to be newline delimited (CSV, NDJSON, etc...)
+The file itself needs to be newline delimited (CSV, NDJSON, etc...).
+Binary files are not supported.

 ### `watch([options]): Promise<undefined>`